Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

-\begin{proof} Since the almost complex structure $J_\Gamma$ near the self-intersection points $x,\ol{x}$ is the standard one, there are no rigid curves with labels $\sigma_{n,\pm}$ on the incoming semi-infinite edge with positive area.
+\begin{proof} By assumption, the almost complex structure $J_\Gamma$ near the self-intersection points $x,\ol{x}$ is the standard one.
+For index reasons, there are no rigid buildings $(C,u: C \to \XX)$ with positive area $A(u)$ having input $\sigma_n$: Forgetting the constraint would produce a building in a moduli space of negative expected dimension.
 Thus